 We are smack dab in the middle of the Holiday season here in Hawaii.
 While the city and county of Honolulu has a number of great lighting displays, there are also residents throughout Oahu that go all out on their homes when it comes to Christmas lights and Christmas decorations.
 Not to be outdone by the mainland, the people of Hawaii put together some of the best lighting displays you will see anywhere in the nation, and they do it year-in and year-out.

 98-1616 Hoolauae St.: The Matias family proudly shows off a collection of holiday figures collected over nearly 40 years, including a Nativity scene, Santa, airbrushed cutouts of popular children’s characters from “Sesame Street,” as well as Barney, Dora the Explorer, Hello Kitty, Mickey and Minnie Mouse and more.
 At least eight other homes on the street are also lit up with decorations.

-98-1603 Kaahumanu St.: Decorating their house each year for more than 30 years, the Benozas build upon their tradition with new additions of a carousel, balloons and more, including a mechanical Santa and Mrs. Claus, trains, reindeer and candy canes.
+98-1603 Kaahumanu St.: Decorating their house each year for more than 30 years, the Benozas build upon their tradition with new additions of a carousel, balloons, and more, including a mechanical Santa and Mrs. Claus, trains, reindeer, and candy canes.

 99-149 Kulina St.: The Andres family proudly presents Aiea’s own version of the new Aulani Resort through a Disney-themed display filled with Mickey Mouse and Friends.
-Also featured are Hello Kitty, dinosaurs and Juicy Couture trees on a street where neighboring homes also get into the spirit of decorating.
+Also featured are Hello Kitty, dinosaurs, and Juicy Couture trees on a street where neighboring homes also get into the spirit of decorating.

 575 to 595 Hahaione St.: Welcome to an enchanting Candy Cane Lane, a joint effort of the board and residents of Mariners Village 2.
-The entrance begins at 575 Hahaione St. Follow the fun-filled path of twinkling lights in the hedges, and on the way you’ll meet Santa, his reindeer, a snowman, a penguin and others.
+The entrance begins at 575 Hahaione St. Follow the fun-filled path of twinkling lights in the hedges, and on the way, you’ll meet Santa, his reindeer, a snowman, a penguin, and others.

 1080 Kaumoku St. (Mariner’s Ridge): Jeff Jersets and his spirited neighbors spread holiday cheer on this magical street.
 Jersets’ “larger-than-life” display consists of a 4-foot-tall star perched on the rooftop and several 6-foot candles and 8-foot nutcrackers that will be lit from about 6 p.m. until midnight through mid-January.

-91-1075 Kaunolu St: Check out the Bautistas’ eco-friendly display consisting of a Ferris wheel, a swing and moving characters from Disney, Pixar, Nickelodeon and others, all created primarily from recycled materials such as plastic and Styrofoam.
+91-1075 Kaunolu St: Check out the Bautistas’ eco-friendly display consisting of a Ferris wheel, a swing, and moving characters from Disney, Pixar, Nickelodeon, and others, all created primarily from recycled materials such as plastic and Styrofoam.

-2331 Booth Road (Pauoa): The Ing family display pays tribute to Iraq war heroes and features Santa, Disney and other popular children’s characters, and Waldo of “Where’s Waldo?” fame.
+2331 Booth Road (Pauoa): The Ing family display pays tribute to Iraq war heroes and features Santa, Disney, and other popular children’s characters, and Waldo of “Where’s Waldo?” fame.
 Money collected in the wishing well will be donated to charity.

 723 Hauoli St. (McCully): Visit the home of the Vares ohana as they help count down the days until Christmas through a special countdown display, as well as a Ferris wheel, gingerbread houses, a rocking horse with a paniolo, a ballerina bear, Santa and Mrs. Claus, Rudolph, singing snowmen, a Nativity scene and more.

 2020 Hillcrest St. (Alewa Heights): The Bisho family continues its tradition by lighting up the yard and house.
-New this year are reindeer pulling Santa’s sleigh, Santa on a train and more lighted sculptures.
+New this year are reindeer pulling Santa’s sleigh, Santa on a train, and more lighted sculptures.

-2306 Kuahea St. (Palolo): View an impressive display filled with classic blow molds of holiday favorites including Santa and Mrs. Claus, Frosty the Snowman, nutcrackers, toy soldiers, a Nativity scene and more, courtesy of the Chivers family.
+2306 Kuahea St. (Palolo): View an impressive display filled with classic blow molds of holiday favorites including Santa and Mrs. Claus, Frosty the Snowman, nutcrackers, toy soldiers, a Nativity scene, and more, courtesy of the Chivers family.

-1553 Miller St. (Punchbowl): Check out the display put on by Lindy Franca and family featuring several Santas, snowmen, Mickey and Minnie Mouse, Winnie the Pooh, Tigger, Garfield, a Nativity scene, a 5-foot wreath and more.
+1553 Miller St. (Punchbowl): Check out the display put on by Lindy Franca and family featuring several Santas, snowmen, Mickey and Minnie Mouse, Winnie the Pooh, Tigger, Garfield, a Nativity scene, a 5-foot wreath, and more.
 In all, there are more than 60 lighted decorations.

-1248 Wilhelmina Rise (Kaimuki): Happy holidays from the Akau, Kauffman and Andrade families, who spread cheer each year through their festive spread, which showcases inflatables of Frosty and Santa along with Disney characters, reindeer, candy canes and stocking cutouts, a Nativity scene, lights and a special heart in honor of the late Mr. Akau.
+1248 Wilhelmina Rise (Kaimuki): Happy holidays from the Akau, Kauffman, and Andrade families, who spread cheer each year through their festive spread, which showcases inflatables of Frosty and Santa along with Disney characters, reindeer, candy canes and stocking cutouts, a Nativity scene, lights and a special heart in honor of the late Mr. Akau.
 Hours are 6 to 9 p.m. nightly.

-1170 Akumu St.: Mike and PeeCee Brede deck out their home and yard with more than 10,000 colorful lights synchronized to Christmas music, and numerous inflatables (except on windy nights), ornaments, surprises and a few new things.
+1170 Akumu St.: Mike and PeeCee Brede deck out their home and yard with more than 10,000 colorful lights synchronized to Christmas music, and numerous inflatables (except on windy nights), ornaments, surprises, and a few new things.
 Hours are 6 to 8:30 p.m.
 Mondays through Thursdays and 6 to 9:30 p.m.
 Fridays and Sundays.

 255 Kuupua St.: “It’s a Small World” after all, at least at the Shire residence, where you will find a lighted display of children from around the world, united together to spread their message of peace on Earth.
-They are surrounded by “an array of light delights” including lollipops, candy canes, palm trees and Snoopy the Christmas Beagle
+They are surrounded by “an array of light delights” including lollipops, candy canes, palm trees, and Snoopy the Christmas Beagle.

-45-229 Nakuluai St.: The Vause family offers handcrafted wooden characters from “Harry Potter,” “Kung Fu Panda,” “Happy Feet,” Dora, Disney, Pixar and Precious Moments, surrounded by lights and lots of Christmas cheer.
+45-229 Nakuluai St.: The Vause family offers handcrafted wooden characters from “Harry Potter,” “Kung Fu Panda,” “Happy Feet,” Dora, Disney, Pixar, and Precious Moments, surrounded by lights and lots of Christmas cheer.

-45-365 Namoku St.: Lois and Kimo Lake once again treat the public to a festive display of lights, a Santa on the rooftop, 8-foot-tall tin soldiers, a snowman, Snoopy on a boat and a 9-foot bear on a choo-choo train.
-New this year are a waterfall, large bells on the garage, bling-bling candy canes and a Bud Light tree.
+45-365 Namoku St.: Lois and Kimo Lake once again treat the public to a festive display of lights, a Santa on the rooftop, 8-foot-tall tin soldiers, a snowman, Snoopy on a boat, and a 9-foot bear on a choo-choo train.
+New this year are a waterfall, large bells on the garage, bling-bling candy canes, and a Bud Light tree.
 Their street, behind Castle High School, is lit up by other homes as well.

 46-201 Ohala St.: The Rodrigues home is literally surrounded by Christmas cheer with 20 window-style light displays, 40 blow-mold figures such as Disney characters, Snoopy, toy soldiers, Taz and others, candy canes, angels, Santa’s sleigh, a gingerbread man, a Nativity scene and more at the front of the house, with assorted Snoopy light-ups and inflatables, and Santa on an airplane, on the side.
 Hours are 6:30 to 9 p.m. weeknights and until 9:30 p.m. weekends.